 Students are generally expected to be in residency in Chicago or its environs during the academic year (Autumn, Winter, and Spring Quarters) until they are admitted to Ph.D. candidacy.

 Degree Requirements for the Ph.D.

 Students matriculating at Chicago without a prior master's degree must pass eighteen courses, exclusive of language instruction, at the level of B- or higher for the Ph.D.
 Nine of these must be passed at the B- or higher level for the M.A.
 Students matriculating at Chicago who already have a master's degree (in sociology or another field) from another institution or who have a master's degree from Chicago in a field other than sociology must pass fifteen courses, exclusive of language instruction, at the level of B- or higher.
 Students are expected to complete nine courses in the first year, six courses in the second year, and a total of eighteen by the end of the third year.
 Those entering with a master's degree will generally have completed their required number of courses by the end of the second year.

 Students seeking the Ph.D. complete a set of required courses for credit in the first year of the program.
 These include SOCI 30002 Principles of Sociological Research and SOCI 30003 History of Social Theory.
 First-year students are also required to register for SOCI 60020 1st-Year Colloquium: Research Questions and Design, a non-credit colloquium, in Autumn Quarter.
 In the second and third years, students complete the Writing Seminars (SOCI 30006/30007); each seminar is one course spread over Winter and Spring quarters.
-The Writing Seminars support 2nd-years as they develop their qualifying papers and 3rd-years as they revise their qualifying papers for publication or develop dissertation proposals.
+The Writing Seminars support 2nd-years as they develop their qualifying papers and 3rd-years as they revise their qualifying papers for publication and develop dissertation proposals.

 Other requirements are: